|

 dashboard was Teak and had coloured it up and sprayed it.
 Just my

+opinion though, I might well be wrong.
 The new owner wanted a very different look to

 the dashboard.
 The old Ferrari will be be a more relaxed touring car